The plan is to have only ever one wedding day and look for a wedding suit or tuxedo once in your life.

 Still, you might want to ditch the belt on your wedding day.
 There are many reasons for that, but the key to looking sharp is to make sure both your suit jacket and pants fit perfectly, even without a belt.

 Wearing a vest?
 You may add a pair of suspenders for a dashing twist.
-Or you can wear a cummerbund with your tuxedo trousers, which will completely cover the belt area.
+Or you can wear a cummerbund with your tuxedo trousers, which will cover the belt area completely.

 Remember, you can’t wear both a vest and a cummerbund!